The issue of noise disruption.

 It’s important to consider that this setup is meant to sit in your treatment room.
 There are cables, and they’re long.
 Yes, they are unsightly but they’re no good if they’re too short.

 You may be tempted to use a wireless or a Bluetooth microphone, headset, or headphones, especially because being free from all those wires seems really sensible.
-I admit, I’d love to not have to deal with the headphone wires.
-The fact is there isn’t a bluetooth feature on the Hypno-Com 5.
-But, broadcasting your sessions without protection from potential other bluetooth units picking it up is a potential confidentiality issue.
+I admit, I love to not have to deal with headphone wires.
+The fact is there isn’t a bluetooth feature on the Hypnocom 5.
+But, broadcasting your sessions without protection from potential other Bluetooth units picking it up is a potential confidentiality issue.
 One for the future that will no doubt be delivered in one way or another.
 There is one over-riding issue I have to make and that’s that since a recent relocation to a business centre I have noticed that I pickup some elements of interference.
 I suspect some mobile phone signals and also WIFI possibly.
 Now, being the ever resourceful chap I am, I decided to grab some kitchen foil and wrapped it over the audio unit.
-It’s not ideal but would you believe it….it works crystal clear audio again!
+It’s not ideal but would you believe it, it works.
+Crystal clear audio again!
 I suspect it simply needs a bit of shielding from modern electronic devices.

 It’s not designed to look modern, it’s just meant to get the job done.
 That said, I’m very pleased with it.
 In my opinion, the system sounds just as good as anything you can put together with more expensive equipment.

-Just one more thing….were you wondering about customer support after you’ve purchased one?
+Were you wondering about customer support after you’ve purchased one?
 Mine developed a buzzing noise whenever it was switched on.
-A quick call to Kev at Hypo-Quip and he immediately recommended a new power supply unit.
+A quick call to Kev at Hypno-Quip and he immediately recommended a new power supply unit.
 Item arrives surprisingly quickly and it works fine again.
 Apparently the audio units themselves are pretty much bomb proof.